-While traveling to the Sahara Desert, you may want some down time to literally stop and smell the roses in El Kelaa M’Gouna.
+While traveling to the Sahara Desert, you may want some downtime to literally stop and smell the roses in El Kelaat M’Gouna.
 The fresh mountain air of this part of Morocco is scented with a hint of roses, and trees grow in abundance along the flowing river of Asif M’Goun.
 You’ll enjoy the tranquility of this pretty small town and be able to interact and learn more about the Berber lifestyle.
-If you visit in May you’ll get the opportunity to enjoy the lively Festival of Roses, that is held every year following the rose harvest.
+If you visit in May you’ll get the opportunity to enjoy the lively Festival of Roses, which is held every year following the rose harvest.

 ‘Take time to smell the roses, take time to enjoy the view, and as you stop to enjoy the beauty, take time to reflect on love’ – Laura D. Field

-El Kelaa M’Gouna fondly referred to as the ‘Valley of Roses’ is situated in the heart of the Dades Valley, 140 km from Ouarzazate, or a six hour drive from Marrakech.
-It is the biggest producer of rose water and rose oil in the country with almost every verge and hedgegrove overgrown with pretty white, red or pink roses.
-There is a thriving local industry distilling rose water and producing cosmetic products such as soaps, gels, creams, sprays and oils.
-Dried rosebuds are also sold that can be used for cosmetics, home decoration and cooking.
+El Kelaat M’Gouna fondly referred to as the ‘Valley of Roses’ is situated in the heart of the Dades Valley, 140 km from Ouarzazate, or a six-hour drive from Marrakech.
+It is the biggest producer of rose water and rose oil in the country with almost every verge and hedge grove overgrown with pretty white, red, or pink roses.
+There is a thriving local industry distilling rose water and producing cosmetic products such as soaps, gels, creams, sprays, and oils.
+Dried rosebuds are also sold that can be used for cosmetics, home decoration, and cooking.

 No one is sure how these roses came to grow in this remote location.
 Some say a merchant from Damascus brought the Damask rose to the area, others say Moroccans journeying from Mecca in the tenth century brought the plant home.